lalbornoz/midipix_build/etc/README.md

 > N.B.
-If you're interested in building Midipix using this script, please join the project's IRC channel #midipix on Freenode and ask for the address of the internal repositories required in order to build Midipix.
+If you're interested in building Midipix using this script, please join the project's IRC channel #midipix on Libera and ask for the address of the internal repositories required in order to build Midipix.

 [//]: # "{{{ Table of contents"